hitchco-mk4/Display-Software/README.md

 8. Remove desktop icons
 9. Hide the trashcan
 10. Set the password for the `pi` user to `raspberry1`
-11. Change the hostname from `raspberrypi` to `MK4`
-12. Install the correct `lxde-pi-rc.xml`
+11. Install the correct `lxde-pi-rc.xml`
-13. Set the custom wallpaper
+12. Set the custom wallpaper
 13. Reboot

 ## Prerequisites: